Skip to content

 for tag_id, reg_addr in self.config.register_map.items():

-result = await self.client.read_holding_registers(
+result = await client.read_holding_registers(address=reg_addr, count=1)

 if result.isError():

-raise ConnectionError(f"Modbus read failed at {reg_addr}")
+raise ConnectionError(f"Modbus read failed at register {reg_addr}")

 raw_val = result.registers[0]